 Please visit the Department of State's website for visa application information.
 The procedure is slightly different from one U.S. consulate to another, so you will want to read the information for the particular consulate that you plan to visit.

 The U.S. consulate or embassy abroad can process your visa up to 90 days before the start date of your academic program.
-You may enter the country as early as 30 days prior to the program start date that is noted in item #5 on your I-20 or item #3 on DS-2019.
+You may enter the country as early as 30 days prior to the program start date that is noted on your I-20 or on your DS-2019.
 You will not be expected to arrive on campus, however, until the arrival date on your I-20 or DS-2019.